-New applicants to the school must go through the admissions process and be accepted before the family may apply for financial aid.
-Requests for financial aid applications are made directly to the Admissions Office.
-Families complete a financial aid application which is provided by FACTS, a national company which provides schools with information and guidelines for making financial aid awards fairly and equitably on the basis of need.
+New applicants to the school must go through the admissions process and be accepted before the family may be considered for financial aid.
+Requests for financial aid applications are made directly to the Admissions Office via paper application or through the FACTS online application.
+FACTS is a national company which provides schools with information and guidelines for making financial aid awards fairly and equitably on the basis of need.

-The financial data submitted by applicants is processed according to the guidelines set by FACTS.
+The financial data submitted by applicants is processed according to the guidelines established by the school and by FACTS.
 They provide a report to Cape Fear Academy which is reviewed by our Financial Aid Committee.
 The committee is made up of school administrators and makes the final decisions on the amount of aid given to those who qualify.

 All financial data is held in strict confidence.
 Financial Aid Committee members at Cape Fear Academy receive a summary of financial need as calculated according to FACTS guidelines, but the names of applicants and recipients are not shared.
 Recipients and their families are expected to maintain confidentiality.

 Financial aid awards are made for one year only.
 Renewal of the annual awards requires reapplication.
 All awards are subject to the availability of funds.